 Approval Class Description Potential Features (see Table 7 below for detail) SCRP An encrypting card reader that is intended for use with a commercial-off-the-shelf (COTS) device, such as a mobile phone or tablet.
-A Secure Card Reader PIN (SCRP or SCR-PIN) can be A contact chip-card-only reader A contactless-only chip-card reader A reader supporting both contact and contactless chip card functionality SCRPs must meet as applicable the ICCR requirements designated in Appendix B of the PCI PTS POI Security Requirements and the Secure Reading and Exchange of Data Module.
-If the device is capable of communicating over an IP network or uses a public domain protocol (such as but not limited to Wi-Fi or Bluetooth), then requirements specified in the Open Protocols Module must also be met.
-Other requirements in the Core section may apply depending on device functionality.
+A Secure Card Reader PIN (SCRP or SCR-PIN) can be: A contact chip-card-only reader A contactless-only chip-card reader A reader supporting both contact and contactless chip card functionality A hybrid reader that includes a magnetic stripe card reader and contact and/or contactless chip card functionality SCRPs must meet as applicable the ICCR requirements designated in Appendix B of the PCI PTS POI Security Requirements and the Secure Reading and Exchange of Data requirements.
+If the device is capable of communicating over an IP network or uses a public domain protocol (such as but not limited to Wi-Fi or Bluetooth), must meet the applicable Open Protocols requirements.
+Other requirements in the Physical and Logical sections may apply depending on device functionality.
 SCRPs perform PIN translation from PIN blocks received from the payment application on the COTS device to a PIN block either for conveyance to the processing host or for offline verification to the contact chip card.
-PIN support Key management ICCR CTLS SRED OP UPT The UPT class of device covers cardholder-operated payment devices that read, capture, and transmit card information in conjunction with an unattended self-service device, including, but not limited to, the following: Automated Fuel Dispenser Ticketing Machine Vending Machine UPTs may have a compound architecture directly combining payment and the delivery of services and/or goods.
+PIN support Key management ICCR MSR CTLS SRED OP UPT The UPT class of device covers cardholder-operated payment devices that read, capture, and transmit card information in conjunction with an unattended self-service device, including, but not limited to, the following: Automated Fuel Dispenser Ticketing Machine Vending Machine UPTs may have a compound architecture directly combining payment and the delivery of services and/or goods.
 Display PIN support Prompt control Key management PIN-entry technology ICCR MSR CTLS SRED OP